-Students from Atheist, Agnostic, Baha'i, Buddhist, Christian (Orthodox, Protestant, Roman Catholic), Hindu, Jain, Jewish, Latter Day Saints, Muslim, Native African, Native American, Pagan, Secular, Sikh, Unitarian Universalist, Zoroastrian and other religious traditions are encouraged to find a home in one of our seven diverse chaplaincies or in any of our student led organizations.
+Students from many religious and non-religious traditions including Atheist, Agnostic, Baha'i, Buddhist, Christian (Orthodox, Protestant, Roman Catholic), Hindu, Humanist, Jain, Jewish, Latter Day Saints, Muslim, Native African, Native American, Pagan, Secular, Sikh, Unitarian Universalist, Zoroastrian and others are encouraged to find a home and community of belonging with the Office of Religious and Spiritual Life.
+Students may choose to join one of our seven engaging campus chaplaincies or participate in one of the various student led religious organizations.

 Connections to many local communities of faith can be made through the Office of Religious & Spiritual Life.
 Please call us for a complete listing.

 Buddhist students from various traditions have opportunities to gather at Wellesley for meditation, practice and discussion.
 On weekdays there are programs of Zen Meditation and practice and Tibetan Buddhist meditation and practice.
 Buddhist students of all traditions are welcome to attend these programs and other opportunities offered throughout the year.

 The Hindu Student Association at Wellesley gathers for prayer, study and friendship at Wellesley.
 A campus-wide Diwali celebration is an annual event.
 Students also travel to nearby temples and colleges for other activities.